Cracking down on offshore tax evasion and aggressive tax avoidance

 - Submit information to the Offshore Tax Informant Program (OTIP)

-We are cracking down on international tax evasion and avoidance.
-Regarding offshore tax havens, there are over 750 audits and 20 criminal investigations underway.
-In three jurisdictions of concern, there are over 20,000 transactions in review worth over seven billion dollars.
+We are cracking down on offshore tax evasion and aggressive tax avoidance.
+Regarding offshore tax havens, there are over 820 audits and over 20 criminal investigations underway.
+In four jurisdictions of concern, there are over 41,000 transactions in review worth over twelve billion dollars.

 Did you know?

-- CRA is on track to identify $1 billion in income that would otherwise have been hidden.
+- Through voluntary disclosures, the CRA is on track to identify $1 billion in income that would otherwise have been hidden.
 That is an increase of almost 400% over the last six years.

-- As of August 31st, 2016, the OTIP has received 899 calls from potential informants and an additional 378 written submissions.
-Due to information received through this program, over 190 taxpayers are currently under audit.
+- As of December 31, 2016, the OTIP has received 963 calls from potential informants and 407 written submissions.
+Due to information received through this program, over 218 taxpayers are currently under audit.

 Backgrounder: Offshore Compliance Advisory Committee